 Tarp: You can make A-frame shelters and lean-to shelters with it.
 Collecting water, waterproofing pack.
 Small hiking or dome tent.
 I prefer 2 person tents.
 I actually have the Alps or Alpine Engineering Mystique 2.

 Light Up the Night with the Right Flashlights You need lighting.
 It can get dark fast when no lights are around.
+LED Flashlights are cheap and effective.
+I prefer battery operated lights with hand crank or shake backup.
+Headlamps are great hands- free lighting.
 Keep Warm and Toasty with a Roaring Fire

 Richland® Tealight Candles White Unscented Set of 125